Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 Step 2: Add ยฝ cup of water and blend until a smooth paste forms.
 Scrape the sides of the blender a few times while blending.

-Note: Add more water if the chutney is too thick for your liking.
+Add more water if the chutney is too thick for your liking.
+I like it pourable but thick.

 Smooth coconut cilantro chutney made.